 Last but not least is the ultimate department store COIN…

-There are other smaller offices on the underground floor of Termini and also an office located near the entrance to where the metro is connected.
+There are other smaller offices on the underground floor of Termini.
+Also a special office for buying yearly train tickets is near the connection tunnel to the metro.

 The station staff normally is in dark blue/navy uniform and some staff and the official volunteers will be in red.
-You can also find a security staff for help and instruction, so that you will finally find the right person to help you.
+You can also find a security staff for help or instruction.